 The calculation becomes more challenging in a situation wherein a party has been working a number of years for a company prior to getting married and accumulates a 401k benefit with the company that is non-marital.
 The party then gets married and continues to contribute to the same 401k for the entire time of the marriage.
 Now there is a portion of the 401k that is non-marital (because it was earned prior to the marriage) and a portion earned during the marriage that is marital and subject to equitable distribution by the Court.
 Financial experts are helpful in reviewing these facts and providing expert testimony to the Court about the percentage of the 401k that would be marital and therefore subject to equitable distribution.
 The Court has the power to enter a Qualified Domestic Relations Order which will Order the plan to be separated into a separate 401k account equal to one half of the marital portion of the 401k, while leaving the party’s non-marital portion along with the marital accumulation of that pre-marital portion to the party.
 In this manner the funds going to each party maintain their tax deferred status and no taxable event occurs unless a party decides to remove their individual funds from their account.

 There are many variations of division of retirement assets between spouses.
-The attorneys of Morgan and Barbary stand ready to review the specific asset structure of your retirement portfolio and take the necessary steps to insure that you obtain what you are legally entitled to under Florida law.
+M&B Family Law & Mediation Services professionals stand ready to review the specific asset structure of your retirement portfolio and take the necessary steps to insure that you obtain what you are legally entitled to under Florida law.